rktjmp/hotpot.nvim/README.md

 (print :setup-some-lsp)
 ```

-To configure some of Hotpots behaviour such as colocating `.lua`, ignoring
+To configure some of Hotpot's behaviour such as colocating `.lua`, ignoring
 files or configuring the Fennel compiler, see [Configuration](#configuration).

 ## Plugins